 If your tenant is late with rental payments, and you lodge a claim, the insurance company springs into legal action against your tenant.
 While you don’t pay the first R 30 000 – R 50 000 in legal fees, your tenant gets sued for the fees generated by the process.

-So, your financially stretched tenant who may have come right given the right counselling and credit score motivation, now faces legal costs in addition to his arrear rental.
+So, your financially stretched tenant who may have come right given the right counselling and credit score motivation, now faces legal costs in addition to his rental arrears.

 Desperate tenants faced with rental arrears plus legal costs, may well decide to take their chances in court and fight the case.
 In every case that I have seen, the tenant stops paying rental altogether when the summons arrives.
 Anyone who has walked the tenant litigation road knows that R30 000 in legal fees doesn’t go very far.
 With the court backlog in South Africa, you may well wait 3 – 6 months to have your case resolved in court (but only have 3 months of rental cover).

 The question you must ask is how likely are you to find yourself in a situation, three months down the road with a non-paying tenant and having exhausted your rental and legal insurance.
 You now must finish the expensive legal battle at your cost!